singhal05anshul/InstaSpark/replit.md

 This is a location-based dating application that connects people at the same venue in real-time.
 Users can discover and swipe on other users who are currently at their venue, send quick offers like "Can I buy you a drink?", and chat with matches.
 The app emphasizes immediate, in-person connections by focusing on shared physical proximity rather than traditional online dating.

+**IMPORTANT**: This project has been migrated to React Native for native mobile development.
+The original web app remains in the client/ directory, while the new React Native app is located in mobile/DatingApp/.

 # User Preferences

 Preferred communication style: Simple, everyday language.